AlvaroMartinCrespo/kahoot-app/README.md

 - Modern and attractive design.
 - Completely responsive and compatible with different devices.
 - Easy navigation and intuitive structure.
+- Posibility to create questions and response the questions

 ## Used Technologies